SergeMerzliakov/javafx-app-1/README.md

     gradlew clean build

-Run all the unit and integration tests
+Run all the unit and integration tests in headless mode

     gradlew test

+To run tests and show their execution with the TestFX robot use the `showTests` environment variable

+    gradlew test -DshowTests=true

 ---
 #### Application 1 - Basic JavaFx + Kotlin Application